jtmaston/RASM/README.md

 # Variables
 I plan to also have support for variables, though this may be a bit more complex
 ## Variable Opcodes
-    * # param1 param2
+    * $ param1 param2
         - declare a variable of name param1 with numeric value param2
-        - NOTE: please note the space between # and the variable name
+        - NOTE: please note the space between $ and the variable name

+    * #param1
+        - use plain numeric value, without explicitly assigning a variable
+        - note THE LACK of space between # and the value

     * @ param1 param2
         - declare variable of the name param1 with string value param2
         - NOTE: strings are declared read-only